sebastian-lapuschkin-sideprojects/raspberrypi/README.md

 sudo reboot
 ```

-## CONTINUE HERE: Auto-mounting and sharing an external disk
+## Auto-mounting and sharing an external disk
+As a high capacity storage solution, I'd like to permanently connect (and automatically mount) a [portable USB hard disk](https://shop.westerndigital.com/de-de/products/portable-drives/wd-elements-portable-usb-3-0-hdd#WDBUZG0010BBK-WESN).
+In short, this requires the creation of a mount point, and the configuration of the `/etc/fstab` file.
+The necessary steps can be found in [mount-external-disk.md](mount-external-disk.md).

+The external disk I have connected and had at my disposal was a conventional HDD with physically moving parts, i.e. a spinning disk.
+In order to minimize energy consumption and prolong the life expectancy of the drive, I have set the disk up to enter an "idle" status after a certain time of inactivity.
+See [hd-idle.md](hd-idle.md) for details.

+## FUTURE CONSIDERATIONS.
-TODO. hd-idle to save energy and prolong life expectancy of disk.
-2TB disk.
-Nextcloud. also caching and logging of pi-hole. consider rebooting once a week or so using cron jobs.
+Nextcloud. consider rebooting once a week or so using cron jobs: also caching and logging of pi-hole